 - Information: To provide current information on distance learning

 - Policy: To represent the distance learning community before government policy and regulatory bodies

 - Association of Associations: To serve and support the state, consortium and individual organizations that belong to the USDLA

 - Recognition: To provide annual recognition and awards of outstanding achievements in distance learning

-- Partnerships: To serve as a catalyst for the formation of partnerships among education, business, healthcare, and government
+- Partnerships: To serve as a catalyst for the formation of partnerships among education, business, healthcare, government, and non-governmental organizations

 - International: To achieve a global leadership role through liaisons with international organizations